PotOfCoffee2Go/simply-trello/README.md

     `https://trello.com/1/connect?key=yourKey&name=Simply Trello&response_type=token&expiration=never&scope=read,write`<br /> (and can change the name `Simply Trello` to whatever you want.)
 * `Accept` the token request and your token will be displayed

-### Example Code
+### Quick Code

-Will need to replace yourKey and yourToken with... you guessed it your Key and Token
+Create a `try-simply-trello.js` file with the following code.
+You will need to replace yourKey and yourToken with... you guessed it... your Key and Token.
+Run it `node try-simply-trello.js`

     var simplyTrello = require('simply-trello');

     simplyTrello.send (
-        {key: 'yourKey', token: 'yourToken'},
+        {key: 'yourKey', token: 'yourKey'},
-        { trello: {
+        {
             path: {
-                board: 'Simply Trello API Example',
+                board: 'Simply Trello API test of example',
-                list: 'From simply-trello Example Code',
+                list: 'From simply-trello Example Code nbr 2',
                 card: 'The first card from simply trello!'
             },
             content: {